 - Start your application under a DevPartner memory analysis session.
-When the Session Control Window appears, click the RAM Footprint tab. - 2 Exercise the application to allow classes to load and one-time initializations to run.

-As you run the application, observe the real-time graph.
+When the Session Control Window appears, click the RAM Footprint tab. - 2 Exercise the application to allow classes to load and one-time initializations to run. - As you run the application, observe the real-time graph.
 Be alert for patterns that may indicate a specific problem, such as a leak or excessive spiking due to temporary object creation.

-Tip: Test frequently during development to make sure your application continues to exhibit an acceptable footprint.
 Notice the amount of RAM consumed.
 The y-axis of the real-time graph indicates the amount of heap memory used by your application (Profiled Memory).
 Notice also the amount of RAM being used in relation to the memory allocated for the managed heap (System Memory).

-- 3 Warm up the application and get it into a steady state.
-(The application is probably idle at this point.) - 4 Force a garbage collection. - 5 Click View RAM Footprint to generate a RAM Footprint Results Summary (session file) reflecting the current state of the managed heap.
+- Warm up the application and get it into a steady state.
+(The application is probably idle at this point.) - 4 Force a garbage collection. - Click View RAM Footprint to generate a RAM Footprint Results Summary (session file) reflecting the current state of the managed heap.